Industry, Professional and University Opportunities:

-The CSU Energy Institute is pleased to announce a new Cogen Renewable Energy Fellowship for incoming PhD students who plan to enroll at CSU during the 2021 calendar year and conduct research in renewable energy and/or related decarbonization strategies.
+The CSU Energy Institute is pleased to announce a new Cogen Renewable Energy Fellowship for incoming PhD students who plan to enroll at CSU and conduct research in renewable energy and/or related decarbonization strategies.
 Winning applicants will have tuition and related expenses paid and be awarded a graduate research assistantship at the Powerhouse Energy Campus.

 If you have questions about the fellowship program or would like additional information, please contact Jeff Muhs: email@example.com.

 For more information about the Summer Internship Program, email Jeff Muhs: firstname.lastname@example.org.

 The Interdisciplinary Training, Education and Research in Food-Energy-Water Systems (InTERFEWS) Program brings together PhD students from traditionally disparate disciplines to conduct research on key problems in the FEW nexus with a focus on water-scarce, arid regions.
 Click here to learn more.